DimitrovViktor/File-Organizer/README.md

 # File Organizer

 ## Features:
- - Lists all files in directory
+1. Organize Files
  - Takes file extensions
  - Splits files into categories
- - Creates category folders and sorts files inside
+ - Creates category folders
+ - Sorts files
+ - Relocates files to category folders

+2. Check files
+ - Lists all files in directory

 ## To-do:
  - Fix for file names in different languages - either recognize them or rename them using latin characters
- - If folder use organize/search function recursively
+ - Add folder merge functionality to combine folders with the same name if the name is a category name (e.g. Images_sorted)
  - Check for files with the same names (when working with multiple folders)
  - Generate operation log